 When do babies laugh?

 "The first time your baby laughs is – on average – around three months old to four months old," says Developmental psychologist Dr Caspar Addyman, director of the Goldsmiths InfantLab and author of The Laughing Baby.
 "But researchers have found that babies start smiling in the womb.
 You might even hear your baby doing their first laugh when they're just a few weeks old.
-This will be a very small, breathy noise, because the muscles in their rib cage aren’t yet strong enough for a full-on chortle – but you’ll still know that they're finding something funny."
+This will be a very small, breathy noise because the muscles in their rib cage aren’t yet strong enough for a full-on chortle – but you’ll still know that they're finding something funny."

 Why do babies laugh?

-Every baby is different and how much each baby laughs varies from infant to infant – but you might find that your baby seems to snigger at some very surprising things.
+Every baby is different, and how much each baby laughs varies from infant to infant – but you might find that your baby seems to snigger at some very surprising things.
 It might be the sight of their toes wiggling.
-It might be the unexpectedly comical sight of Daddy without his glasses on or the amazing sound spoon thumping on their tray.
+It might be the unexpectedly comical sight of Daddy without his glasses on or the amazing sound of a spoon thumping on their tray.
 And it will almost certainly be a beam of delight at the joy of seeing you.

 "Babies will laugh with delight at the sight of Mum – the most important person in their world," says Caspar.
 "And they often grin when they clock something about how the world works.
 The important thing to remember is that when your baby laughs, they're sharing a moment of triumph or joy with you.
 They want you to enjoy the experience, too!"